isomerpages/enterprisesg-sac/media/news-releases/_posts/2023-04-06-post-Revised SAC Technical Notes.md

-The revised SAC Technical Notes are available on the SAC website:-
+The revised SAC Technical Notes are available on the SAC website:

 [Overview Section](/resources/sac-documents){:target="_blank"}